Skip to main content

 On/Off the Job Qualification details (Minimum Credit & Hours)

-Level 3 Diploma in Specialist Support for Teaching and Learning in Schools – 44 Credits
+Level 3 Diploma in Specialist Support for Teaching and Learning in Schools – 44 Credits City & Guilds and 53 Credits NFCE Cache

-A combined programme of on and off-the-job training must be completed as part of the apprenticeship over an average period of 18 months / 455 GLH.
+A combined programme of on and off-the-job training must be completed as part of the apprenticeship over an average period of 18 months/455 GLH.

 On/Off the Job Essential Skills details (Minimum Credit & Hours)